UIM-Community/static_enrichment/README.md

 # Benchmark

-When generate_new_alarm is set '**no**' :

-- A single thread can take around 50,000 alarms every seconds (with one rule).

-When generate new_alarm is set '**yes**' :

-- A single thread can take around 340 alarms every seconds (with one rule).
+- A single thread can take around 400 alarms every seconds (with one rule).

-> I Work to improve the second one!

 # Configuration